Collections at the Dorset History Centre

 Archiving the arts

-The Dorset History Centre is taking part in Archiving the Arts, a strategy to collect and preserve the records of artists.
+The Dorset History Centre is taking part in Archiving the Arts, a national strategy to collect and preserve the records of artists.

 The History Centre holds records for various kinds of businesses, including brewers, solicitors, architects and more.
 Our business archives include the internationally recognised ceramics firm Poole Pottery and Britain's first garden centre, Stewarts of Ferndown.